 What is Rolling Budget?

-The rolling Budget is defined as the budget that is of continuous nature and has to be regularly updated when the period of the budget expires.
-Thus, the rolling budget signifies continuation apprising the existing budget placed by the management and is also regarded as the extension of the existing budget.
+The rolling Budget is defined as a continuous budget that has to be regularly updated when the period of the budget expires.
+Thus, the rolling budget signifies continuation apprising the existing budget placed by the management, and is also regarded as the extension of the existing budget.
 Therefore, it is also classified as a rollover budget.

 Explanation of Rolling Budget

-The rolling budget, also termed the budget rollover, is the continuation of the existing budget in place.
-The rolling budgets generally consist of the targets as placed by the management of the organization.
-The rollover budgets are updated on an annual basis, quarterly basis as well as on a monthly basis.
+It is also termed the rollover, which is the continuation of the existing budget.
+The rolling budgets generally consist of the targets placed by the organization’s management.
+The rollover budgets are updated on an annual basis, quarterly basis, as well as every month.

 Examples of Rolling Budget (With Excel Template)